Characters: Borderlands 2 DLC Characters

 - Shotguns Are Just Better: His personal belief (according to the Reddit IAMA).
 Which explains a lot about his company's shotguns...
 Like, say, the Ravager.

-- Sir Swearsalot: The situation was bad enough that the corporate shareholders decided to attach a digital Censor Box directly to Mr. Torgue's voicebox.
+- Sir Swearsalot: The situation was bad enough that the corporate shareholders decided to attach a cybernetic Censor Box directly to Mr. Torgue's voicebox.

 - Sophisticated as Hell: "We here at Torgue operations sincerely believe this is F*CKING AWESOME."